-16.45 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
+- 16.3 Floating Holidays must be taken during the fiscal year in which they are earned.
+During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours and employees hired between January 1 and June 30 shall receive eight (8) hours of Floating Holiday time. - 16.4 Following the completion of twenty (20) years of City service, employees shall receive one (1) additional Floating Holiday each fiscal year for a total of three (3) Floating Holidays.
+Eligible part-time employees will receive this benefit on a prorated basis (for example, an employee who works 0.5 FTE will receive an additional 0.5 Floating Holiday after twenty (20) years of City service up to a maximum of 1.5 additional Floating Holidays.) - 16.5 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
 A regular work shift is considered to be eight (8), nine (9) or ten (10) hours per day for full-time employees.
-If a full-time employee is regularly scheduled to work ten (10) hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee is regularly scheduled to work nine (9) hours on a holiday, the employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours of holiday pay.
-If the number of hours a full-time employee is regularly scheduled to work is changed, holiday pay shall be changed accordingly.

-16.56 If any of the aforementioned holidays fall on Saturday, the holiday shall be observed on the preceding Friday.
-If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed.
+If a full-time employee is regularly scheduled to work ten (10) hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; if a full-time employee is regularly scheduled to work eight (8) hours the employee shall be eligible for eight (8) hours of holiday pay.
+If the number of hours a full-time employee is regularly scheduled to work is changed, holiday pay shall be changed accordingly. - 16.6 If any of the aforementioned holidays fall on Saturday, the holiday shall be observed on the preceding Friday.
+If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed. - 16.6.1 Employees assigned to alternate work schedules (such as a

-16.6.1 Employees assigned to alternate work schedules (such as a 4/10 or 9/80 work schedule), whose work week normally includes three consecutive days off, will observe the preceding workday when a holiday falls on the first day off.
-If the holiday falls on either of the last two days off, the following workday shall be observed.
+4/10 or 9/80 work schedule), whose work week normally includes three consecutive days off, will observe the preceding work day when a holiday falls on the first day off.
+If the holiday falls on either of the last two days off, the following work day shall be observed.
 If the holiday falls on a single regular day off, the following day shall be observed as the holiday.
-Holidays shall be recognized within the workweek (Sunday through Saturday) during which they fall.
-If the holiday falls on an employee's Regular Day Off (RDO), the employee will normally recognize the holiday on the immediately preceding workday unless that would cause it to fall into a different workweek (Sunday through Saturday), in which case it will normally be recognized on the workday immediately following the holiday.

-However, an employee and their supervisor may agree to recognize a holiday which falls on an RFO on any regular workday in the same workweek (Sunday through Saturday).

-16.7 Employees who work schedules where Saturday and Sunday are not normal days off and the holiday falls on the normally scheduled off-duty day shall observe a holiday on the immediately preceding workday.

-16.68 Employees required to work holidays on the day the holiday is recognized (based on their schedule) shall be compensated at the overtime rate for the hours worked on the holiday.

-16.79 Employees who are not on a paid status the day before and the day after a holiday shall not be paid for the holiday.

-16.810 Part-time employees shall receive holiday leave on a prorated basis based on eight (8) hours times FTE.
+- 16.7 Employees who work schedules where Saturday and Sunday are not normal days off and the holiday falls on the normally scheduled off-duty day shall observe a holiday on the immediately preceding work day. - 16.8 Employees required to work holidays shall be compensated at the overtime rate for the hours worked on the holiday. - 16.9 Employees who are not on a paid status the day before and the day after a holiday shall not be paid for the holiday. - 16.10 Part-time employees shall receive holiday leave on a prorated basis based on FTE.